ondras12345/vetrnik/firmware/vetrnik-control/lisp/spec.md

 ### Description
 The `disp` function is executed every 0.5 s.
 It is meant to be used to control the display.

-The `disp` function is empty by default, the user is expected to overwrite this function with their own implementation.
+This function is empty by default, the user is expected to overwrite it with their own implementation.

 ### Signature
 ```lisp